EarthObservationSimulator/orbitpy/docs/orbitpy.mission_module.rst

 **Notes**

-1. The spacecrafts in the constellation are assigned identifiers in the following format: spc_``constellation id``_``xy`` where :code:`x` indicates the plane number and :code:`y` indicates the satellite number within the orbital plane.
+1. The spacecrafts in the constellation are assigned identifiers in the following format: spc_*constellation id*_*xy* where *constellation id* is the constellation identifier, *x* indicates the plane number and *y* indicates the satellite number within the orbital plane.

-2. If the ``instrument`` key/value pair is defined in the mission specifications, the instrument(s) shall be attached to each of the spacecraft in the constellation.
+2. If the ``instrument`` json object is defined in the mission specifications, the instrument(s) shall be attached to each of the spacecraft in the constellation.
+Similarly in the case of the :ref:`spacecraftBus_json_object`, each spacecraft of the constellation is assigned a common bus.

 **Example**